DeDuckProject/epp-demo/README.md

 To view the CI results, check the Actions tab in the GitHub repository.

+### Troubleshooting CI

+If you encounter issues with platform-specific dependencies in CI:

+1. The workflow is configured to clean `node_modules` and `package-lock.json` before installation
+2. We use `npm install` instead of `npm ci` to handle optional dependencies better
+3. We've added `@rollup/rollup-linux-x64-gnu` as an optional dependency to fix common issues on Linux CI runners

 ## Running Tests Locally

 To run tests locally: